LidorGoldshmidt/chord-recognition-Project/README.md

-# 🎶 Transformer-Based Chord Recognition
+# Automatic Chord Recognition with Transformers 🎸

 This repository contains the code and experiments for our project on **automatic chord recognition** using a Transformer-based model trained on the **GuitarSet dataset**.
 The system combines a convolutional front-end with a Transformer encoder to capture both spectral and temporal patterns in music audio.